Ten Tips to Help You Choose a Tax Preparer in Miami

 3. Ask about service fees.
 Avoid preparers who base their fee on a percentage of your refund or those who claim they can obtain larger refunds than other preparers can.
 Also, always make sure any refund due is sent to you or deposited into an account in your name.
 Taxpayers should not deposit their refund into a preparer’s bank account.

-4. Ask to e-file your return.
-Make sure your preparer offers IRS e-file.
-Any paid preparer who prepares and files more than 10 returns for clients must file the returns electronically, unless the client opts to file a paper return.
+4. Ask for e-file your return.
+Make sure your preparer offers an IRS e-file.
+Any paid preparer who prepares and files more than 10 returns for clients must file the returns electronically unless the client opts to file a paper return.
 IRS has safely and securely processed more than one billion individual tax returns since the debut of electronic filing in 1990.